We all have something that scares us, but have you ever wondered how many others share your phobia?

 For some people, medication is the best way to manage anxiety.
 You should never try this without the advice of a doctor.
 They'll prescribe the most effective medication for your needs and make sure it's working properly.

-Find out more about how our GPs can help you conquer your phobia:Get help with phobias
+Find out more about how our GPs can help you conquer your phobia, no matter how common or uncommon:Get help with phobias